 - January: Cold weather with no rainfall

-- February : Intermediate climate with very little rainfall mostly at evening & night
+- February: Intermediate climate with little rainfall mostly at evening & night

-Mostly during June month, due to heavy rainfall, the river in Neerattupuram will flood and almost all places will be under water.
-It’s very beautiful to see the river is flooding and the climate will be so cold due to extreme rain and flood, but the people here will suffer a lot on these day.
+Mostly during June month, due to heavy rains, the river in Neerattupuram will flood, and almost all places will be under water.
+It’s breathtaking to see the river is flooding and the climate will be so cold due to extreme rain and flood, but the people here will suffer a lot on these days.

 Culture and Festivals in Neerattupuram

-Majority of people of Neerattupuram is having a traditional culture.
-Men follow traditional culture of wearing Mundu or lunki as bottom dress and shirt or t-shirt as top dress.
-Women wear saari and young girls wear shaari or churidaar.
-On festival occasions, men wear Mundu and white shirt or Jubba and women wear white coloured Set Mundu Saree.
+The majority of people of Neerattupuram has a traditional culture.
+Men follow the traditional culture of wearing Mundu or Lungi as bottom dress and shirt or t-shirt as the top dress.
+Women wear Saari, and young girls wear Dhavani or Churidars.
+On festival occasions, men wear Mundu, and white shirt or Jubba and women wear Milky coloured Set Saree.
 Onam is the most common festival for all people here.
-Mostly December to February is the festival month of chakkulathukavu devi temple.
-Karthikapongala, a special function conducted in chakkulathukavu devi temple on Karthika day of virchikamasam (mostly November-December) of Malayalam month is very famous here and people allover south India come here for participating in this festival.
+Mostly December to February is the festival month of Chakkulathukavu Devi temple.
+Karthikapongala, a unique function conducted in Chakkulathukavu Devi temple on Karthika day of Virchikamasam (mostly November-December) of Malayalam month is very famous here, and people all over South India come here for participating in this festival.

-- The main sports club of Neerattupuram is Friends Sports and Arts Club.
+The leading sports club of Neerattupuram is Friends Sports and Arts Club.

 The most notable sports activity conducted here is Neerattupuram Pampa Boat Race.

 Lodging in Neerattupuram

-There are some lodge/tourist home in Neerattupuram.
+There are many tourist homes or lodges in Neerattupuram.
 The main among them are

 - M.R.
 Tourist Home [Permanently Closed] ★★★★★